 It’s what gives the meal that deep caramelized flavor throughout.
 Start with an extra large yellow or white onion, it will all melt and shrink under your eyes so don’t think it will be too much.
 Don’t skimp on the onions!
 If preferred they can be replaced with one large leek that has been chopped and rinsed well.

 Whole food soy curls rehydrated for 10 minutes while you caramelize the onions really bump up the protein content and perfectly compliment all the flavors going on.
 Their meaty “chicken” like texture makes recipes both hearty and satisfying on every level.
 (You can buy them here)!

 Toasted caraway seeds set the tone for that classic European cabbage flavor profile followed by either sweet or smoked paprika, a pinch of onion powder and nutritional yeast for extra layers of flavor.
 The dish is finished with tons of freshly cracked black pepper and brightened up by fresh dill.

-- Alternatively you could spoon it over a bed of these mashed potatoes, cauliflower steaks, potatoes and mushrooms or serve alongside grandma’s paprika potatoes.
+- It goes really well spooned over a bed of these mashed potatoes, alongside cauliflower steaks, potatoes and mushrooms or served with grandma’s paprika potatoes.
 It’s also nice scooped up in these potato flatbreads, tacos or piled up hight on slices of vegan homemade bread.

 How to Make Sautéed Cabbage with Onions